marandmart/nodeWebSocket/README.md

 yarn compile
 ```

-Create a .env file and define all the following required variables to connect to the mongoDB server:
+Create a .env file in the root directory and define all the following required variables to connect to the mongoDB server:

 - CONNECTION_STRING
 - DATABASE_NAME